TheEpicDolphin/gllm/README.md

 ```

 ## Future Extensions
+- Speculative decoding
+- Prefix caching
 - Post-training with LoRa
-- Speculative decoding
 - FP8 Quantization
 - FlashAttention / Triton kernels

-## Motivations
-- Learn how LLMs work under the hood.
-- I love optimizing stuff.
-- I want to apply this technology to gaming.
-For example: chess AI, realistic NPC dialogue, etc.

-## Disclaimer
-This project is intended for educational and experimental purposes.
-It is not a drop-in replacement for production inference engines.
-Thought, hopefully one day it will be.
+- Mixture of Experts
+- Other models
+- ... and most importantly, a framework for training game AI for general tasks

 ## Author
-Giancarlo Delfin - AI Systems Engineer at Meta focused on LLM inference, systems performance, and model serving.
+Giancarlo Delfin - AI Systems Engineer at Meta interested in LLM inference, game development, and optimizing systems